top of page

 Our values are:

-We recognise the importance of investing in our workforce and are committed to giving you the opportunity to develop your knowledge and skills through our learning and development offer provided by our innovative and Ofsted-recognised Centre for Professional Practice
+We recognise the importance of investing in our workforce and are committed to supporting you to develop your knowledge and skills through our comprehensive learning and development offer, provided by our innovative and Ofsted recognised Centre for Professional Practice.

-If you want to be part of a forward thinking, dynamic children’s service, which cares for and actively supports its staff and really does want to work together with its workforce to change children and families lives for the better, then please do take a look at our current roles and vacancies on offer.
+If you want to be part of a forward-thinking, dynamic children’s service, which cares for and actively supports its staff and really works together with its workforce to change the lives of children and families for the better, then please take a look at our current roles and vacancies on offer.

 Social Worker